Motorcycle components: Engine

 Almost all commercially available motorcycles are driven by conventional gasoline internal combustion engines, but some small scooter-type models use an electric motor, and a very small number of diesel models exist (e.g., the USMC M1030 M1 version of the Kawasaki KLR650 and the Dutch-produced Track T-800CDI).

 Motorcycle engines range from less than 50 cc (cubic centimetres), commonly found in many small scooters, to 5735 cc, a Chevrolet V8 engine, currently used by Boss Hoss in its cruiser style motorcycle.

 Motorcycles have mostly, but not exclusively, been produced with one to four cylinders, and designers have tried virtually every imaginable layout.
 The most common engine configurations today are the single and twin, the V-twin, the opposed twin (or boxer), and the in-line triple and in-line four.
 A number of others designs have reached mass production, including the V-4, the flat 6-cylinder, the flat 4-cylinder, the in-line 6-cylinder, and the Wankel engine.
 Exotic engines, such as a radial piston engine, sometimes appear in custom built motorcycles, though two firms Megola and Redrup put radial-engined motorcycles into production.

 Engines with more cylinders for the same displacement feel smoother to ride.
 Engines with fewer cylinders are cheaper, lighter, and easier to maintain.
 Liquid-cooled motorcycles have a radiator which is the primary way their heat is dispersed.
 Coolant or oil is constantly circulated between this radiator and the cylinder when the engine is running.
-Air-cooled motorcycles rely on air blowing past fins on the engine case to disperse heat.
+Air-cooled motorcycles rely on air blowing past fins on the piston cylinder head and/or engine case to disperse heat.
 Liquid-cooled motorcycles have the potential for greater power at a given displacement, tighter tolerances, and longer operating life, whereas air-cooled motorcycles are potentially cheaper to purchase, less mechanically complex and are lighter.